 In addition to advancing legal development, the Journal provides students, professors, and practitioners the opportunity to develop these interests further, through a serious academic review that crosses the boundaries traditionally separating legal disciplines.
 The Journal's scope includes labor law, international law, administrative law, wills and estates, contracts, torts, the criminal and civil justice systems, and many other areas of the law.
 It addresses the inherent interdependence between public policy and social issues.
 This broad academic approach promotes thoughtful and creative commentary on race- and gender-related issues and policies, social justice, and the law.

-Expansion into progressive areas of academic discourse is not new at the College of William & Mary.
+Expansion into progressive areas of academic discourse is not new at William & Mary.
 As the oldest law school in the United States, the William & Mary Law School was itself founded to expand educational and professional horizons.
 This history has been incorporated into our vision for the Journal of Race, Gender, and Social Justice.
 The Journal serves to focus discussion, present varying viewpoints, and strengthen the role of progressive perspectives in mainstream legal scholarship.